How to Look Up an LLC in Mississippi? (Step by Step Guide)

 An office worker taking notes down in front of a laptop

-Checking if a business name is trademarked in Mississippi requires searching both federal and state trademark databases.
+To check if a business name is trademarked in Mississippi, you need to search both the federal and state trademark databases.

-Securing a business name at the state level does not grant protection at the federal level, and vice versa.
+Registering a name at the state level does not protect it at the federal level, and the same goes the other way around.

-Moreover, according to the Berkman Klein Center, trademark rights can be lost for reasons such as abandonment, improper licensing or assignment, or genericity [2].
+According to the Berkman Klein Center, trademark rights can be lost through abandonment, improper licensing or assignment or genericity [2].

-When registering a fictitious business name, which is synonymous with a DBA (Doing Business As) in Mississippi, it’s important to ensure that the name is not already trademarked to avoid potential legal issues.
+When registering a fictitious business name, also called a DBA in Mississippi, confirm the name isn't already trademarked before moving forward.

 Here's a step-by-step guide: